-Most health insurance plans will not cover this surgery unless you have a major complication
+Most health insurance plans won't cover this surgery unless you have a major complication

 from the extra skin that makes the surgery medically necessary.
-These may include
+This may include an

 out what the surgery will cost you before you make plans to have it.